-The Retirement Board hereby adopts the provisions of this Investment Policy Statement as of this 26th day of April, 2017.
+The Retirement Board hereby adopts the provisions of this Investment Policy Statement as of this 12th day of August, 2021.

-By: Mary Hornbuckle, Member - Board of Trustees By: Jim Moreno, Member - Board of Trustees By: Andy Dunn, Vice Chancellor of Finance and Administrative Services By: Daniela Thompson, Administrative Director of Fiscal Affairs By: Rachel Snell, Director of Internal Audits By: Rob Schneidermann, Coast Federation of Educators Representative By: Ann Nicholson, Coast Federation of Classified Employees Representative
+Mary Hornbuckle, Member - Board of Trustees

+Mary Hornbuckle, Member - Board of Trustees

+Comeron

+Jim oreno, Member - Board of Trustees

+DocuSigned by:

+Dr. Andy Dunn

+Dr. Andy Dunn, Vice Chancellor of Administrative Services

+DocuSigned by:

+Daniela Thompson, Administrative Director of Fiscal Affairs

+DocuSigned by:

+Rachel Snell, Director of Internal Audits

+DocuSigned by:

+Maryann Watson

+Maryann Watson, Coast Federation of Educators Representative

+DocuSigned by:

+Quintin Powell

+Quintin Powell, Coast Federation of Classified Employees Represen

-APPENDIX A: Target Return
+APPENDIX A: Target Asset Allocation

-Subject to the ability of the Retirement Board and Trustee to deviate from these guidelines as set forth under the heading "Investment Objectives" in the Statement, the Retirement Board has determined after due consideration to the time horizon of the trust, trust liquidity needs, and the District's risk tolerance and capacity for risk, that the Trust Fund shall be invested with the objective of achieving an annualized target net rate of return of \(\frac{1}{2} \) % as well as an additional \(\frac{0.5}{2} \) % to cover the costs of trust administration, GASB Statement Nos.
-43, 45, 74 and 75 compliance.
+Subject to the ability of the Retirement Board and Trustee to deviate from these guidelines as set forth under the heading "Investment Objectives" in the Statement, the Retirement Board has determined after due consideration to the time horizon of the trust, trust liquidity needs, and the District's risk tolerance and capacity for risk, that the Trust Fund shall be invested with the objective of maintaining a target asset allocation of 50% equity investments, and 50% fixed income investments.